 Mandatory training is training that employees and contractors must complete if they work for NSW Health.

-Completing your mandatory training helps you to keep the workplace safe and meet your responsibilities as a NSW Health employee.
+Completing our mandatory training helps us to keep the workplace safe and meet our responsibilities as a NSW Health employee.

 The Statewide mandatory training framework has been developed to clearly identify and standardise mandatory training requirements for NSW Health staff.
 The framework identifies training that is either: